MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/upgrade-storage-spaces-direct-to-windows-server-2019.md

    1. Use Hyper-V VM live migration to move running VMs off the server you're about to upgrade.

-   2. Pause the cluster server using the following PowerShell command—note that some internal groups are hidden.
+   2. Pause the cluster server using the following PowerShell cmdlet — note that some internal groups are hidden.
 We recommend this step to be cautious — if you didn't already live migrate VMs off the server this cmdlet will do that for you, so you could skip the previous step if you prefer.

         ```PowerShell
        Suspend-ClusterNode -Drain